 - It disables the comments from the back and front ends.

 - Disables the pingbacks and trackbacks.

 - Removes comments meta box (from the Dashboard), links (from the Admin Bar), and pages (Menu).

 - Bans the comments API.

-As you may guess, we have already revealed 2 methods to disable comments on the WordPress website.
+As you may guess, we have already revealed 2 quick ways to disable comments on WordPress.
 In this article, we recommended you ban the comments manually and via plugins.
 Both the first and the second ways are quick and quite easy.
 Accordingly, your choice will be between the easy and easier ways.
 Manually methods are provided by WordPress.
 You may manage to close the comments for all the posts, post types, a certain part of the posts.
 And the same is for pages.
 Moreover, you are able to do so for many posts at the same time due to the good functionality called “Bulk Edit”.

 Along with this method, you can utilize the plugins to ban the comments on the website.
 In this article, we’ve mentioned the 5 best plugins with many key options to complete your aims.